palewire/first-pull-request/docs/index.md

 ## About

 This guide was prepared by [Ben Welsh](https://palewi.re/who-is-ben-welsh/) and [Simon Willison](https://simonwillison.net/) for an online tutorial in December 2022.
+Some of the copy was written with the assistance of [OpenAI's ChatGPT](https://en.wikipedia.org/wiki/ChatGPT).